A topic from the subject of Chemical Kinetics in Chemistry.

 A chemical reaction is a process that leads to the transformation of one set of chemical substances to another.
 Chemical kinetics is the study of reaction rates, the factors that affect them, and the reaction mechanisms by which they occur.

-The rate of a reaction is the rate at which the reactants are consumed or the products are formed.
-It can be measured in terms of the change in concentration of the reactants or products over time.
+The rate of a reaction is the speed at which reactants are consumed or products are formed.
+It's measured as the change in concentration of reactants or products per unit time.
+This is often expressed as Δ[concentration]/Δtime, where Δ represents the change.

 Demonstration of an Experiment on Rate Equations and Order of Reaction